 Annual Review of Residential Distribution

-Annual Residential Distribution Overview:
+Residential Distribution Overview

 - A summary of your current routes

-- Recommended routes to remove
+- Recommended routes to remove (if applicable)

-- Recommended routes to add
+- Recommended routes to add (if applicable)

 - If you notice a specific area that appears to be missing, reach out to your distribution team to schedule a meeting.
 There are several possible reasons for this, and we’re happy to review them with you.

 - Compare your current routes with recommended adjustments to see how or why these may have been made.
 Do not hesitate to ask questions.
-Quite often we discover that new builds have changed values in existing areas and driven those prices up.
+Quite often, we discover that new builds have changed values in existing areas and driven those prices up.

 - Use the provided lists and lookup tools (such as Melissa Lookup or EDDM) to examine route specifics.